mattyyeung/mattyyeung.github.io/piano-path.md

 Sure, if you *don't post on social media at all*... this is our home!

 **Can I copy?**<br>
 Hell yeah!
-All the design files are on github, CC-NC-BY license.
+All the design files are on [github](TODO)<!--TODO-->, CC-NC-BY license.
 Send me a photo I'd love to see it (and post it here if you like!).
 Link to this page for attribution.

 ---